DFE-Digital/Enterprise-Security-Architecture/Principles/PRI-SEC-005 - Public Wifi.md

 - Be cautious of Secure Public WiFi services and apply the same levels of caution as you would do with an Open Public Wifi service
 - Be aware of the risks for saving the names of Secure Public WiFi or allowing your device to 'connect automatically'.
 It is still possible for this to lead to your device connecting to a malicious wifi network whch is impersonating a Secure Public Wifi service

-## 7. Use landing pages with caution
+## 7. Consider privacy when using Landing Pages

 *Data shared in landing pages could be used inappropriately for mass marketing or to gather information for social engineering*